 - DWD 140.17 Form of decision.
-(1) The appeal tribunal may issue an oral decision at the hearing on the matters at issue but the appeal tribunal shall confirm the oral decision with a written decision.
-Only the written decision is appealable. - (2) The written decision of the appeal tribunal shall contain ultimate findings of fact and conclusions of law.
+(1) The administrative law judge may issue an oral decision at the hearing on the matters at issue but the judge shall confirm the oral decision with a written decision.
+The only decision which is appealable is the written decision. - (2) The written decision of the administrative law judge shall contain ultimate findings of fact and conclusions of law.
 The findings of fact shall consist of concise and separate findings necessary to support the conclusions of law.
-The decision shall contain the reasons and rationale which follow from the findings of fact to the conclusions of law. - (3) The decision of the appeal tribunal shall specify the time limit to file a petition for commission review with the commission under s.
-108.09 (6), 108.095 (6) or 108.10 (2), Stats.
+The decision shall contain the reasons and rationale which follow from the findings of fact to the conclusions of law. - (3) The decision of the administrative law judge shall specify the time limit within which any petition for commission review is required to be filed with the department or the commission under ch.
+108, Stats., and ss.
+LIRC 1.02 and 2.01.

 History: Cr.
 Register, November, 1985, No. 359, eff.
 12-1-85; renum. from ILHR 140.13, am.
 (2) and cr.
 (3), Register, June, 1997, No. 498, eff.
-7-1-97; CR 18-033: am.
-Register May 2019 No. 761, eff.
-6-1-19.
+7-1-97.

 DWD 140.18 Fees for representation of parties.
-No representative may charge or receive from a claimant for representation in a dispute concerning benefit eligibility or liability for overpayment of benefits, or in any administrative proceeding under ch.
+No representative attorney may charge or receive from a claimant for representation in a dispute concerning benefit eligibility or liability for overpayment of benefits, or in any administrative proceeding under ch.
 108, Stats., concerning such a dispute, a fee which, in the aggregate, is more than 10% of the maximum benefits at issue unless the department has approved a specified higher fee before the claimant is charged.
 When a request for waiver of the 10% limitation is received, the department shall consider whether extended benefits or any other state or federal unemployment benefits are at issue.
-Any request for waiver of the 10% limitation on fees shall be submitted in writing to the central administrative office of the bureau of legal affairs in the division.
-Under s.
-108.13, Stats., the department may not assign any past or future benefits for the collection of representative fees.
+Any request for waiver of the 10% limitation on fees shall be submitted in writing to the central administrative office of the bureau of legal affairs, unemployment insurance division, department of workforce development.
+The department is not authorized under s.
+108.13, Stats., to assign any past or future benefits for the collection of attorney fees.